Abhinav-2004/B-Donate-Project-Internship/readme.md

 ## Feedback

-If you have any feedback or suggestions please reach out to the Project-Maintainer [Aditya Kumar](https://github.com/addymistrel)
+If you have any feedback or suggestions please reach out to the Project-Maintainer [Abhinav Singh](https://github.com/Abhinav-2004)

 ## 👩🏽‍💻 Contributing